maryash/maryash.github.io/160/hw.md

 <a name="16"></a>
 HOMEWORK 16

-17.3  Construct a Half Addar using only NOR gates.
+17.3  Construct a Half Adder using only NOR gates.
 Inverters are allowed.

-17.4  Construct a Full Aadder using only HA’s and one other gate.
+17.4  Construct a Full Adder using only HA’s and one other gate.

 ---